Get

 Check your cat for external parasites like fleas at the first sign of a rodent ulcer.
 Did you remember to put on their monthly flea prevention?
 If not, consider doing that now, but make sure you don’t put the prevention on the site of the ulcer.

-Contact your veterinarian for an appointment.
+Contact a veterinarian for an appointment.
 Meanwhile, check the dishes your cat uses.
 Did a plastic bowl slip in there?
 Swap all glass dishes for water and food, and make sure you wash them regularly.

 Consider the food you’re feeding.
 Have you changed brands or flavors recently?
 You might want to switch to a high-quality diet.
-Your veterinarian might even suggest a hydrolyzed or novel protein diet, one where the protein source isn’t one that your cat has had before.
+The veterinarian might even suggest a hydrolyzed or novel protein diet, one where the protein source isn’t one that your cat has had before.

 You can use a medicated cleaner, such as Vetericyn wound care products, to clean the site.
 Colloidal silver is sometimes applied as a natural antibiotic.
 Remember that hydrogen peroxide can damage healthy cells and delay wound healing.
 (Plus, if ingested, it can cause vomiting in pets.)